FP-45 Liberator: Design

 The FP-45 was a crude, single-shot pistol designed to be cheaply and quickly mass-produced.
 It had just 23 largely stamped and turned steel parts that were cheap and easy to manufacture.
 It fired the .45 ACP pistol cartridge from an unrifled barrel.
 Due to this limitation, it was intended for short-range use, 1–4 yd.
 Its maximum effective range was only about 25 ft.
 At longer range, the bullet would begin to tumble and stray off course.
-The original delivered cost for the FP-45 was USD$2.10/unit, lending it the nickname "Woolworth pistol".
-Five rounds of ammunition could be stored in the pistol grip.
+The original delivered cost for the FP-45 was USD2.10/unit, lending it the nickname "Woolworth pistol".
+Ten rounds of ammunition could be stored in the pistol grip.